 h and Hong Kong TV.
 The Smithsonian Institute has permanently archived the film’s original negatives in climate-controlled conditions.

 Since completing the distribution of “Green Streets,” Maria has been exploring the essence of ‘family’ as an ongoing large project using reflections on her own family, a family tree she made, family archival image she’s collected, the filming of family events and current interviews from all over the United States, Italy, France and Australia.

-Maria is married to Giacomo Vieste, award-winning creative director/editors of the “trailers” for major feature films.
+Maria is married to Giacomo Vieste, award-winning creative director/editor of the “trailers” for major feature films.
 In recent years, she has been devoted to designing a home for herself, her husband, and their Siberian Huskies and improving the environment.
 Maria purchased 160 acres of woods in the Catskills Mountains to preserve them from loggers and developers.
 She is building one home and will leave the rest an unspoiled nature preserve.
 Maria is the home’s architect; noted pros have called it “original” and a “landmark.”
 She is shooting an architecture film at their urging.

 A cum laude graduate of Caldwell College with a B.A. in English, Maria received an M.A. plus 24 credits in literature and film from the University of Iowa and New York University.

 As an educator, Maria has been a Visiting Artist/Associate Professor at the University of Iowa, where she was in charge of a large prestigious film production division and taught advanced film courses.
 She has also taught at Caldwell College and New Jersey University, and was a high school English, writing, film & humanities teacher.

 While Patricia Dempsey Faherty was wheelchair bond when she received the Veritas Award in March 1991, she has not surrendered to life.
 Among her immediate plans was a trip to Carnegie Hall the following week to hear her friend – a Caldwell College classmate perform.